Top 5 Ranked Men's Gymnastics Players Of All Time

 Scherbo became a legend in the 1992 Olympic Games in Barcelona.
 Coaches did not look at him as a medal prospect, thinking his more experienced teammates had a better chance of netting gold medals.
 He proved all of his doubters wrong, as he became the first gymnast ever to win six gold medals in one Olympics.
 He won more medals than any other athlete in Barcelona.
-He got medals in the team event, all around, pommel horse, rings, vault and parallel bars.
-Michael phels and Mark Spitz are the only two athletes who have won more events in a single Olympic Games.
+Scherbo earned gold medals in the team event, all around, pommel horse, rings, vault, and parallel bars.
+Michael Phelps and Mark Spitz are the only two athletes who have won more events in a single Olympic Games.

-Scherbo is also the only gymnast ever to win a world title in all 8 men's gymnastics events.
+Scherbo is also the only gymnast ever to win a World Title in all eight men's gymnastics events.
 After the 1992 Olympics, Scherbo faced a lot of adversity.
 His wife slipped into a coma after a car accident, and he faced injuries and alcohol abuse as he struggled to cope with the struggles in his life.
 Despite that, he was able to make a comeback for the 1996 Olympics, where he won four bronze medals, and became a fan favorite for his triumph after facing so many challenges.
 As further recognition of his successful career, Vitaly Scherbo was inducted into the International Gymnastics Hall of Fame in 2009.